GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 You need to set the file permissions (chmod) of the `avatars` folder to `666` to allow the plugin to write to the folder.
 You can do this using SHH or alternatively (and more easily) many FTP applications allow permissions setting.
 Please refer to your web host for their advice if you do not know how to do this.

+= When I upload some JPEGs they either look rubbish or are blocks of plain colour =

+[N.b. this can also apply to some PNG images, but I'm only going to talk about JPEGS.]

+This is most likely a result of your web host providing a version of PHP that can not create 'truecolor' images.
+JPEGS are usually photographic images and therefore contain millions of colours, hence the need for truecolor.
+The plugin detects if truecolor is not an option and instead uses the same function as GIF (palette based) images, which can make some JPEGS look awful.

+To get the best out of a JPEG image you really need <strong>PHP version >= 4.0.6 or PHP 5 and GD library GD 2.0.1 or later</strong>.

+Alternatively, because this only happens when an image needs to be resized, you could inform your uses that they <strong>must</strong> make sure they avatar conforms to the maximum allowed dimensions <em>before</em> they upload it.

 == Change Log ==

+2007-07-23 Ver.
+0.7   Added admin page for configuration, added an unsharp mask function, changed
+                      additional file layout to be more friendly to the Plugin Browser plugin.

 2007-07-19 Ver.
 0.6.2 Bug-fix.
 'Upload Avatar' page wasn't displaying new avatar after upload.